cppit/jucipp/README.md

 * Run shell commands within JuCi++, even on Windows
 * Regex search and replace
 * Smart paste, keys and indentation
-* Auto-indentation through clang-format (on some systems you need to create a symbolic link `/usr/local/bin/clang-format` to a specific installed clang-format-version)
+* Auto-indentation of files through clang-format (on some systems you need to create a symbolic link `/usr/local/bin/clang-format` to a specific installed clang-format-version)
 * Source minimap
 * Full UTF-8 support